Geometric Model Checking of Continuous Space: Background

-We call $\relint{\Ksc}$ a \emph{simplicial partition} of $|\Ksc|$, and we call its elements the \emph{cells} of the partition.\footnote{ We use the terminology \emph{cells} in this way for the purposes of this paper; there is no relation between such cells and the so-called \emph{cell complexes} of algebraic topology. } Note that distinct simplicial complexes induce distinct partitions, even when they are associated to the same polyhedron.
-From now on, to ease readability, we fix a simplicial complex $\Ksc$, with the associated $\poly{\Ksc}$ and $\relint{\Ksc}$.
+We call $\relint{\Ksc}$ a \emph{simplicial partition} of $|\Ksc|$, and we call its elements the \emph{cells} of the partition.\footnote{ We use the terminology \emph{cells} in this way for the purposes of this paper; there is no relation between such cells and the so-called \emph{cell complexes} of algebraic topology. } Note that distinct simplicial complexes induce distinct partitions, even when they are associated to the same polyhedron, as shown in Figure~\ref{fig:twoKOnePoly}.